So you’ve been trying to eat well and find healthier options.

-You’re cooking at home frequently and side stepping the sodium, fat, and calories contained in many restaurant foods.
+You’re cooking at home and side stepping the sodium, fat, and calories found in many restaurant foods.

 And there’s nothing wrong with that…

 But, eating out can either make or break your health efforts.